aditya-garg3006/movie-recommendation-system/README.md

 3. Run the notebook:

-   Open `movielens_recommender.ipynb` in Jupyter or Colab and run.
+   Open `Movie_Recommendation_System.ipynb` in Jupyter or Colab and run.

 ---